rodrigoechaide/ansible-controller/README.md

 # Running with Vagrant

-Modify `projects_dir` variable specifiying an absolute path to the folder where ansible projects are stored and mantained.
-That directory is then mounted to the /Projects directory inside the Virtual Machine.
+Modify `projects_dir` variable in **Vagrantfile** to specify an absolute path to the folder where ansible projects are stored and mantained.
+That directory is then mounted into `/Projects` directory inside the Virtual Machine.

 Then run the following commands: